Skip to main content

 Egypt

-The Egyptians distinguished specific «epagomenal days» added to the year. «The five last days of the Egyptian civil calendar, so called because they are additional to the twelve 30–day months of the calendar.
-Each of the five days was celebrated as the birth of a god: Osiris, Horus, Seth, Isis, and Nephthys.» (2007AllenJP:430).
+In Egyptian calendrical and religious traditions, the Egyptians distinguished specific «epagomenal days» added to the year.
+These are defined as: «The five last days of the Egyptian civil calendar, so called because they are additional to the twelve 30–day months of the calendar.
+Each of the five days was celebrated as the birth of a god: Osiris, Horus, Seth, Isis, and Nephthys» (2007AllenJP:430).

-In Utterance № 173 from the «Coffin Texts» collection (ca. 2134–2040 BCE), we read: «I am the Bull, the Old One of Kenzet, in charge of the five (sic) portions in this temple; five portions are above with Rec, five portions are below with Osiris.» (1973FaulknerRO:148); Spell № 181 : «Bull with curly hair, having five portions in the House of Horus and two portions in the House of Seth;» (1973FaulknerRO:152).
+This numerical significance persisted in later ritual texts.
+In Utterance № 173 from the «Coffin Texts» collection (ca. 2134–2040 BCE), we read: «I am the Bull, the Old One of Kenzet, in charge of the five (sic) portions in this temple; five portions are above with Re, five portions are below with Osiris» (1973FaulknerRO:148).
+Additionally, Spell № 181 mentions: «Bull with curly hair, having five portions in the House of Horus and two portions in the House of Seth» (1973FaulknerRO:152).

 [iii] Notes to Chapter 43

-There is an opinion that the mention in the «Hearst Medical Papyrus» of a flood in northern Egypt is linked to a tsunami generated by the eruption of the Santorini volcano (1992GoedickeH).
+There is a scholarly opinion that the mention in the «Hearst Medical Papyrus» of a flood in northern Egypt is linked to a tsunami generated by the eruption of the Santorini volcano (1992GoedickeH).
 Indeed, paragraph 170 of the manuscript refers to «extracting» the «disease of the Asiatics» from a patient and sealing it, just as «Seth called upon the sea» (sae.saw-leipzig.de).
 This document has a logical connection to the «Rhind Mathematical Papyrus» through the same divine name and a similar extraordinary event.
-According to the Bayesian model, the Santorini eruption must have occurred at the end of the 17th century BCE, coinciding with the world of the late Middle Bronze Age Levant and the Second Intermediate Period (1650/1640 – 1540/1530 BCE), when Northern Egypt was controlled by a Canaanite dynasty (2006ManningSW_WildEM).
+According to the Bayesian model, the Santorini eruption must have occurred at the end of the 17th century BCE, coinciding with the world of the late Middle Bronze Age Levant and the Second Intermediate Period (1650/1640–1540/1530 BCE), when Northern Egypt was controlled by a Canaanite dynasty (2006ManningSW_WildEM).
 Through the dating of an olive branch buried during the Minoan eruption, it was determined that it occurred at the end of the 17th century BCE with 95% confidence between 1627–1600 BCE, and with 68% probability between 1621–1605 BCE (2006FriedrichWL_TalamoS).
 A recent reassessment of Mediterranean fossil plant material showed that the volcano was active with 65.8–74.5% confidence in 1619–1596 BCE (2020ManningSW_TegelW).
-According to the consensus within the «Global Volcanism Program,» Santorini became active in 1610 ± 14 BCE (volcano.si.edu).
+Volcanological Consensus: The «Global Volcanism Program» estimates that Santorini became active in 1610±14 BCE (volcano.si.edu).

 Based on the preserved insect remains from the island during that period, it has been established that Santorini «awakened» in the summer after the harvest, specifically in June or early July (2013PanagiotakopuluE_DoumasC).
 Thus, the initial ash emissions that preserved the insects occurred during this period.
 The main eruption of volcanic material took place several weeks later, likely in August–early September 1615 BCE.
 The loud noise associated with these explosions could have been heard in Egypt during the reigns of Pharaohs Ahmose and Apepi I (1923PeetTE; 2014RitnerRK_MoellerN).
 Apparently, the tsunami resulting from the Minoan eruption is reflected in the «Hearst Medical Papyrus» (1992GoedickeH).
 The fallout of ash from the Minoan eruption in the eastern Nile Delta, presumably during the 18th Dynasty (1550–1307 BCE), has been proven by field research (1986StanleyDJ_ShengH; 2002BunsonMR).